 1. Are running and taking the stairs bad for the knees?

 Running and climbing are natural movements which are great for your muscles and heart.
-If you are fit and you’re running and taking the stairs correctly, these movements are not harmful.
-However, if you are thumping your feet hard on the ground then it is surely bad for the joints.
+If you are fit and you’re running and climbing stairs correctly, these movements are not harmful.
+However, if you are thumping your feet hard on the ground then it is bad for the joints.
 Make sure you’re light on your feet.
 If you can hear your footsteps noticeably, you’re running incorrectly.

-Too much of running and stair climbing can be bad for the knees of people who are extremely overweight, who have weak knees, or who are doing the movements with a wrong technique.
-A person can continue running into their seventies and eighties, which many marathon runners the world over do.
+Too much of running and stair climbing can be bad for the knees if you are extremely overweight, have weak knees, or are moving with a wrong technique.
+You can continue running into your 70s and 80s, which many marathon runners the world over do.

 2. Is walking or jogging on concrete bad for the knees?